 The other day, my wife was listening to a holiday music channel on our Jeep radio.
 “Dance of the Sugar Plum Fairy” came on and it’s one of my favorites.
 The tune was written by Russian composer, Peter Tchaikovsky, as part of his famous, “The Nutcracker Suite” ballet.

-I seriously doubt Tchaikovsky was thinking of an English Racer bicycle when he composed this ballet, although if you remove the word Suite, the title fits like a glove!
+I seriously doubt Tchaikovsky was thinking of an English Racer bicycle when he composed this ballet, although if he removed the word Suite, the title fits like a glove!